The top three reasons you should be considering Griffith College for computing

 Small class sizes so that you get the attention you deserve

 Griffith College has a total student population of 7,500 students.
-They are based in our three campuses in Dublin, Limerick and Cork.
+They are based in our campuses in Dublin, Limerick and Cork.
 That’s a big enough number to ensure that you will have classmates to build your own network (let’s not forget that Facebook emerged from some computing students building something in their dorm room together) yet you are never a number at Griffith College.

 When you are looking at your options when picking a computer course in Ireland - then the small class sizes are well worth keeping in mind.